MilanZerbin/turing2ds/README.md

 ## Collaborators
 The code is mainly written by [Milan Zerbin](https://milan.zerb.in) and [Søren Dyhr](https://sites.google.com/upc.edu/complexfluids/who-are-we/s%C3%B8ren-istv%C3%A1n-adorj%C3%A1n-dyhr).
-We thank Jessica Plner for contributions.
+We thank Jessica Ploner for contributions.

 ## License
 This Project is licensed under CC-BY-SA License.
 You may freely distribute, copy and build upon the code, except for commercial use.